 You may give us your identity and contact data by filling in forms or by corresponding with us by post, phone, online or otherwise.

-As you interact with our Service Directories, we may automatically collect information using cookies.
-Please see Section 6 of this Privacy Notice for more information about the cookies used on our Service Directories.
+As you interact with our Website and Service Directories, we may automatically collect information using cookies.
+Please see Section 6 of this Privacy Notice for more information about the cookies used on our Website and Service Directories.

 If you are a service provider, we may collect information publicly available on the internet or our NHS partners may provide us with your information to add onto our Service Directories.
 Please refer to Section 11 of this Privacy Notice for information on how to change or delete the information on our Service Directories.